mattbrock/mattbrock/rabbitmq-cert-manager-k8s-gcp/rabbitmq-cluster/README.md

 Update the DNS with the new external IP (if this initially fails it probably means you need to wait longer for the cluster to come up):

     ./dns.sh

-**Note for future todo:** This currently has to use the same DNS name as ingress-nginx because otherwise the certificate can't be validated, so basically this is a bit of a hack.
-The solution is probably to use wildcard DNS so that ingress-nginx can respond from one DNS name and MQ can use a different DNS name, so that we don't have to keep swapping the same DNS name from one service to another.
-I think this means setting up an issuer in cert-manager using something other than letsencrypt so we can have wildcard support.
-Needs further investigation and reworking.

 ## Test that RabbitMQ connections are working (optional)